adkinsar/aws-study-guides/saa-c03/02-well-architected-framework/review.md

 - Implement a strong, centralized **identity foundation** using the principle of least privilege.
 Eliminate the usage of long-term static credentials.
 - Monitoring, alerting, and auditing of environment changes, logs, and metrics create **traceability**
-- Apply security at all layers (defense in depth)
+- Apply security at all layers (defense in depth: physical, technical, and administrative controls.
+Every component in a application stack has relevant security controls in place to limit access)
 - Automate security best practices
 - Protect data in transit and at rest
 - Keep people away from data with proper access controls